ryderparedes/Virtual-Novel/README.md

 # Project Milestones

 *This Project will have several milestones to show some of long terms goals that will be expected in the future.*
--Create concept art and character sheet for character "Hina" -Create 3D "Hina" model in sprite
+- Create concept art and character sheet for character "Hina"
+- Create 3D "Hina" model in sprite
--Complete the story
+- Complete the story
--Complete all option pathes for Virtual Novel
+- Complete all option pathes for Virtual Novel
--Create all environments and animations for backgrounds -Potentially upload the game to steam with a solid final product.
+- Create all environments and animations for backgrounds
+- Potentially upload the game to steam with a solid final product.

-#Concept Art and Environemnts
+# Concept Art and Environemnts

--Hina
+- Hina